Barbra: The Music, The Mem'ries, The Magic

 Barbra: The Music, The Mem'ries, The Magic was a concert tour by American recording artist Barbra Streisand.
 The tour initially visited nine locations in North America, then was extended twice for a total of 16 shows in 14 cities.
 The performance in Miami (December 5, 2016) was filmed for a Netflix release on November 22, 2017.
 A live album of the same name recorded during the concert tour was released on December 8, 2017.
-The tour was Directed by Barbra Streisand and Richard Jay-Alexander.
-Production Design by Jeremy Railton & Alex M. Calle.
-Lighting Design by Peter Morse.

-Background

-The concert tour was Streisand's seventh, preceded by the 2012–13 Barbra Live tour.
-On May 16, 2016, Streisand's longtime manager Martin Erlichman announced that she is gearing up for a new Broadway duets album, Encore: Movie Partners Sing Broadway to be released following a nine-city concert tour of North America in August.
-The concert setlist would feature hits spanning Streisand's career as well as songs from the upcoming album.

 Critical response

 Variety noted: At 74 years old, Streisand doesn’t always hit the power notes — as ironically evidenced in opening number, "The Way We Were" — but a few spots of pitchy imperfection could hardly detract from the sheer magic of watching a living icon return to the stage after a three-year absence, recounting her storied career through a varied set list that included tracks off each of her No. 1 selling albums, from "Stoney End" to "Woman in Love" to "No More Tears (Enough is Enough)", her disco-fied duet with the late Donna Summer.

 Los Angeles Times: Barbra Streisand was working toward a moment — the end of the first act of the first show of her first concert tour in years — when she decided something wasn’t quite right.
 She’d just brought the house down at Staples Center with a thrilling, deeply felt rendition of Stephen Sondheim's "Being Alive," and now, in a demonstration of her range, Streisand's large band was easing into the hushed "Papa, Can You Hear Me?" from "Yentl," her movie about gender and Judaism in Eastern Europe in the early 1900s.
 Yet an adjustment was in order.
 Turning her attention to a small table near the edge of the stage, the singer picked up what looked like an unlit candle, turned the thing over and flipped a tiny switch.
 The decoration flickered to life.